Curried Lamb and Spinach Burgers

 stand 2 or more hours, unrefrigerated but in a cool place.
 Turn the

-meat occasionally as it stands.
-3. Grill or Broil This oil/herb mixture is great on any lamb chops as well.
+This oil/herb mixture is great on any lamb chops as well.

 Experiment and enjoy!!

-Spinach-Stuffed leg of Lamb
+Spinach-Stuffed Leg of Lamb Spinach stuffing:

 - 2 lbs fresh spinach (about 2 large